LaizFigueroa/DIT168/README.md

 ```

 ### Docker Compose
-The file docker-compose.yml on the `src` directory contains all project's included microservices, except imu-microservice, to run on the car.
-For run the imu-microservice, please follow its Readme file.
+The file docker-compose.yml on the `src` directory contains most of the project's microservices, except imu-microservice and V2V.
+For the imu-microservice and v2v-microservice, please follow their Readme file.
 For the docker-compose.yml, on its respective folder you need to add the following command to the terminal:
 ```
 docker-compose up
 ```